Bounded Normative Equivalence in Human-AI Cooperation: Group Behaviour, Not Partner Labels, Predicts Cooperation under

-These results point to a form of normative equivalence, in which the mechanisms that sustain cooperation function similarly in mixed human–AI and all-human groups.
+These results point to a limited form of bounded normative equivalence.
+By this, we mean that the observed cooperation patterns, norm perceptions, and norm persistence measures were highly similar across human- and AI-labelled conditions, with contributions formally equivalent within ±5 tokens in the full sample.
 We introduce the term 'normative equivalence' to describe the observed process-level similarity in how social norms guide cooperation behaviour.
-By normative equivalence, we do not argue that humans perceive AI as morally equivalent to, equally trustworthy as, or socially interchangeable with human partners.
-Rather, the concept refers explicitly to a form of norm adherence, the mechanism by which individuals align their cooperation with empirical and injunctive expectations \citep{bicchieri_social_2018}.
+By bounded normative equivalence, we do not argue that humans perceive AI as morally equivalent to, equally trustworthy as, or socially interchangeable with human partners.
+Rather, the concept refers explicitly to a form of norm adherence, the mechanism by which individuals align their cooperation with empirical and injunctive expectations \citep{bicchieriSocialNorms2018}.
 It denotes that the same behavioural regularities of reciprocity and conditional cooperation emerged regardless of the partner's label.
 We distinguish this from norm enforcement.
-Since our design excluded peer punishment, our findings establish that humans comply with cooperative norms similarly in mixed groups.
-However, enforcement mechanisms appear necessary when the human social buffer is removed. \cite{makovi_rewards_2025} demonstrate that while punishment alone increases cooperation with AI, it does not eliminate the machine penalty; only the combination of peer rewards and punishment successfully closes the gap.
-This suggests that while normative equivalence in compliance emerges automatically in mixed groups, achieving equivalence in cooperation levels within AI dominated contexts requires explicit and combined enforcement mechanisms.
+Since our design excluded peer punishment, our findings indicate that humans complied with cooperative norms similarly in the mixed groups studied here.
+However, enforcement mechanisms appear necessary when the human social buffer is removed. \cite{makoviRewardsPunishmentsHelp2025} demonstrates that while punishment alone increases cooperation with AI, it does not eliminate the machine penalty; only the combination of peer rewards and punishment successfully closes the gap.
+This suggests that while bounded normative equivalence emerged without explicit enforcement in our mixed groups, achieving equivalence in cooperation levels within AI-dominated contexts may require explicit, combined enforcement mechanisms.